 The company built this headset with long-lasting comfort in mind.
 No matter which of the two colors you choose, you’ll get an understated elegance combined with a lightweight and comfortable design.

-The outer panels of the ear-cups have a silver or gold metallic circle, embossed with the B&O logo.
+The outer panels of the ear-cups have a silver or gold metallic circle, embossed with the B&O logo design.
 Most of the rest of the ear-cup and ear-pads feature lambskin leather.

 The underneath of the headband has a woven, textured cloth design that sits perfectly against the top of your head.
 Although these headphones are a little bulky, they don’t feel weighty.
 Even after a few hours of wearing the Beoplay H4 headset you won’t need a break.